History of Crimea: Roman Empire

 In the 2nd century BC, the eastern part of Taurica became part of the Bosporan Kingdom, before becoming a client kingdom of the Roman Empire in the 1st century BC.

-During the AD 1st, 2nd and 3rd centuries, Taurica was host to Roman legions and colonists in Charax, Crimea.
+During the 1st–3rd century AD, Taurica was host to Roman legions and colonists in Charax, Crimea.
 The Charax colony was founded under Vespasian with the intention of protecting Chersonesos and other Bosporean trade emporiums from the Scythians.
 The Roman colony was protected by a vexillatio of the Legio I Italica; it also hosted a detachment of the Legio XI Claudia at the end of the 2nd century.
 The camp was abandoned by the Romans in the mid-3rd century.
 This de facto province would have been controlled by the legatus of one of the Legions stationed in Charax.

 Throughout the later centuries, Crimea was invaded or occupied successively by the Goths (AD 250), the Huns (376), the Bulgars (4th–8th century), the Khazars (8th century).

 Crimean Gothic, an East Germanic language, was spoken by the Crimean Goths in some isolated locations in Crimea until the late 18th century.

 Middle Ages

 Rus' and Byzantium

 The Chersonesus Cathedral, built on the site where Vladimir the Great is believed to have been baptized in 989 CE.

+During the entirety of the Byzantine period, the urban areas were Greek-speaking and eastern Christian.

 In the 9th century CE, Byzantium established the Theme of Cherson to defend against incursions by the Rus' Khaganate.
 The Crimean peninsula from this time was contested between Byzantium, Rus' and Khazaria.
 The area remained the site of overlapping interests and contact between the early medieval Slavic, Turkic and Greek spheres.

 It became a center of Byzantine slave trade.
 Slavs (saqaliba) were sold to Byzantium and other places in Anatolia and the Middle East during this period.

 In the mid-10th century, the eastern area of Crimea was conquered by Prince Sviatoslav I of Kiev and became part of the Kievan Rus' principality of Tmutarakan.
 The peninsula was wrested from the Byzantines by the Kievan Rus' in the 10th century; a major Byzantine outpost, Chersonesus, was taken in 988 CE.
 A year later, Grand Prince Vladimir of Kiev accepted the hand of Emperor Basil II's sister Anna in marriage, and was baptized by the local Byzantine priest at Chersonesus, thus marking the entry of Rus' into the Christian world.
 Chersonesus Cathedral marks the location of this historic event.

-During the collapse of the Byzantine state some cities fell to its creditor the Republic of Genoa who also conquered cities controlled by its rival the Venice.
-During the entirety of this period, the urban areas were Greek-speaking and eastern Christian.